thecloudsolutions/.github/CONTRIBUTING.md

 3. **major (`X.y.z`)**: Reserved for changes that are not backward-compatible or represent a significant evolution.
 4. **no-release**: If a release does not need to be created, the changes may be labeled as `no-release`.

+> [!WARNING]
-When creating a Pull Request, contributors do not need to assign version labels.
+> When creating a Pull Request, contributors do not need to assign version labels.
 Maintainers will determine the appropriate version increment based on the nature of the changes.

-## ⌨️ Style Guide
+## </> Style Guide

-### Git Commit Messages
+### Commit messages

 - Use present tense (e.g., "Add feature" not "Added feature").
 - Keep the first line under 72 characters.
 - Explain "why" in the body if necessary.
 - Use the imperative mood ("Move source to..." not "Moves source to...")

-### Coding Standards
+### Coding standards

 - Adhere to the project’s coding conventions outlined in its `README.md` or style guides.
 - Write clean, readable, and maintainable code.